15268 Wendelinefroger: Secondary

 During the photometric observations in 2008, a minor-planet moon was also discovered, orbiting Wendelinefroger every 25.07±0.02 hours at a distance of 8.7 kilometers.
-Based on mutual occultations of Wendelinefroger and its moon, the diameter ratio for the two bodies is at least 0.24 (i.e. secondary-to-primary mean-diameter ratio), which translates into an estimated diameter of 0.8 kilometer or more for the asteroid's moon, using CALL's calculated diameter for the primary.
+Based on mutual occultations of Wendelinefroger and its moon, the diameter ratio for the two bodies is at least 0.24 (i.e. secondary-to-primary mean diameter ratio), which translates into an estimated diameter of 0.8 kilometer or more for the asteroid's moon, using CALL's calculated diameter for the primary.

 Naming

-This minor planet is named in honour of Belgian female singer Wendeline Froger (b.
-1948), who has a soprano voice and performs at church celebrations, weddings and for selected audiences at her residence.
+This minor planet is named in honour of Belgian female singer Wendeline Froger (born 1948), who has a soprano voice and performs at church celebrations, weddings and for selected audiences at her residence.
 She has a preference to sing Lieder by Robert Schumann, after whom the minor planet 4003 Schumann is named.
 The approved naming citation was published by the Minor Planet Center on 12 December 2008 (M.P.C.
 64563).